AI Advantage Framework: Step 3

 Your AI pilot worked in the demo.
-Then real operations showed up.
+Now make it work in operations.

-Workflows where the happy path is automated but the exceptions—cases that need judgment, escalation, or rerouting—are still handled manually with no visibility into backlog, priority, or resolution time.
+Processes that require coordination across teams, sequential approvals, and exception handling.
+The happy path is automated but the exceptions are still handled manually with no visibility into backlog, priority, or resolution time.

 AI-supported release or intake workflows